tarynboon/tarynboon/README.md

-Hi, I’m Taryn Boonpongmanee, a freshman at Stanford University studying Computer Science and Math.
+Hi, I’m Taryn Boonpongmanee, a freshman at Stanford University studying Computer Science and Management Science & engineering.
 I'm interested in machine learning, AI, and computational math.
 I'm planning to major in CS on the AI track.
 You can reach me at tarynb@stanford.edu.

 <!---